MITCHELL COUNTY

 quartz and mica matrix

-Update: Access to the Crabtree Emerald Mine is now controlled by a certain individual and his unaffiliated group.
-According to their rules, anyone wishing to collect at the Crabtree is now required to make a reservation, submit a liability waiver and pay a $15 per person/day fee.
+Update: Access to the Crabtree Emerald Mine is now controlled by a certain individual.
+According to his rules, anyone wishing to collect at the Crabtree is now required to make a reservation, submit a liability waiver and pay a $20 per person/day fee.
 The once quaint out-of-the-way free site has been torn up by machine digging making it more difficult than before to find any of the minerals listed in my book.
 This is not to say that it is no longer possible to find a specimen or two, but you'll likely have to scratch through and sift a whole lot of dirt to make this happen - instead of simply digging, turning over and busting rocks as before.
 Under the current conditions, this location may be better suited to those who are relatively new to rockhounding and, therefore, are more likely to be impressed with what more seasoned rockhounds would consider marginal specimens.

 DEERPARK MINE